matiaet98/generic-data-platform/README.md

 - Change datasource config in: /gdp/airflow/airflow.cfg
 - Change datasource config in: /gdp/hive/conf/hive-site.xml
 5. Run bootstrap.sh
+6. Notes:
+- Jupyterlab password is "admin" (without the quotes)

 - You can expose this ports:
     - 8080      **Spark Master**